 Larry Summers is wrong.

-Factual mastery has not and will not become less important for the simple reason that it is not possible to think about something that is on Google.
+Factual mastery has not and will not become less important, for the simple reason that it is not possible to think about something stored on Google.

 Biology does not work the way Larry Summers thinks it works.

 Working memoryIf I ask you to multiply 36 by 3 inside your head, working memory is what you use to do it.

 - Holds the problem -- "multiply 36 by 3" -- in consciousness

 - Retrieves the relevant knowledge from long-term memory (the times tables, in this case)

 - a form of storage

 - a search engine